bburns/bburns.github.io/README.md

 ## About Me

 Hello!
 I'm a developer interested in machine learning, Python, physics, and React.
+I'm currently working on moveto.io with a small team.

 ## Projects

 ### moveto.io

-A map-based neighborhood and investment guide (in progress)
+A map-based neighborhood and investment guide

 <https://moveto.io>